puppetlabs/control-repo/README.md

 ## Code Manager Setup

 If you use Puppet Enterprise and have not yet enabled and configured Code Manager, in addition to reading the official [documentation](https://puppet.com/docs/pe/latest/code_management/code_mgr.html) for enabling it, you may want to look at the Ramp-Up Program's control repository instead of this one.
-It's similar to this repo except that it has batteries includes, so to speak.
+It's similar to this repo except that it has batteries included, so to speak.
 There are pre-built profiles for configuring Code Manager, generating SSH keys, and setting up your Git server to work with Code Manager.

 * <https://github.com/Puppet-RampUpProgram/control-repo>